SzewczykSzy/Remitly-Internship-2024/README.md

     ```bash
     pytest
     ```
-This code will execute unit tests in  `test_policy.py`.
+This code will automaticly execute unit tests in `test_policy.py`.